dogecoin/dogecoin/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-	./dogecoin -proxy=127.0.0.1:9050
+	./dingocoin -proxy=127.0.0.1:9050

-2. Run a Dogecoin hidden server
+2. Run a Dingocoin hidden server
 ------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/dogecoin-service/
+	HiddenServiceDir /var/lib/tor/dingocoin-service/
 	HiddenServicePort 22556 127.0.0.1:22556
 	HiddenServicePort 44556 127.0.0.1:44556

-The directory can be different of course, but (both) port numbers should be equal to your dogecoind's P2P listen port (22556 by default).
+The directory can be different of course, but (both) port numbers should be equal to your dingocoind's P2P listen port (22556 by default).

-	-externalip=X   You can tell Dogecoin about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/dogecoin-service/hostname.
+	-externalip=X   You can tell Dingocoin about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/dingocoin-service/hostname.
 Onion addresses are given
 	                preference for your node to advertise itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).